 Your doctor will have you undress and put on a robe.
+A breast exam may be included in the examination in which case you’ll be asked to remove your bra.
 You may be given something to put around your waist for added privacy.
-You will lie on an exam table with a place to rest your feet.
-Sometimes these footrests are called stirrups.
+You will lie on an exam table with your legs spread and your feet on footrests called stirrups.

 First, your doctor will visually inspect your vagina and vulva.
 Your doctor may be looking for redness, irritation, discharge, cysts, or something that indicates a sexually transmitted disease, such as sores.

 Next, the doctor will insert an instrument known as a speculum into the vagina.
-The speculum is a stainless steel device that resembles a duckbill.
+The speculum is a stainless steel or plastic device that resembles a duckbill.
 Women should breathe deeply and try to relax their vaginal, rectal, and abdominal muscles during insertion.
-Sometimes doctors will warm the speculum up before insertion.
+Sometimes doctors will warm up the speculum beforehand.

-The doctor will physically inspect your internal reproductive and sexual organs.
-The doctor will insert two gloved, lubricated fingers into the vagina while using the other hand to feel your abdomen for irregularities in the uterus or ovaries.
+Your doctor will also manually inspect your internal reproductive and sexual organs.
+To do this, your doctor will put on lubricated gloves and insert two fingers into your vagina while using the other hand to feel your abdomen.
+This manual exam looks for irregularities in the uterus or ovaries.

-The doctor will be able to determine the size of your uterus, possibly checking for pregnancy, as well as any abnormalities of the fallopian tubes.
+During this procedure, your doctor will be able to determine the size of your uterus.
+They can possibly check for pregnancy, as well as any abnormalities of the fallopian tubes.

-Finally, there may be a rectal examination.
-Sometimes, the doctor inserts their fingers into both the rectum and vagina simultaneously to check for abnormalities in the tissue between the two organs.
+Finally, your doctor may perform a rectal examination.
+For this exam, the doctor inserts their fingers into both the rectum and vagina simultaneously to check for abnormalities in the tissue between the two organs.

-Your doctor will be able to tell you right away if he or she found any abnormalities.
-Results of a Pap smear may take a few days.
+Your doctor will be able to tell you right away if any abnormalities were found.
+However, Pap smear results may take a few days.
 Your doctor may prescribe medications or require a follow-up visit.

-Pelvic exams are routine, but there may be some discomfort during the procedure and spotting afterward.
+Pelvic exams are routine, but you may have some discomfort during the procedure and spotting afterward.